Bring Your Own Device (BYOD)

 With data accessible on multiple personal devices, BYOD dramatically increases the potential for data loss.
 BYOD provides more exfiltration vectors that can be used to remove data when employees leave a company.

 Compatibility Across Internal Systems and BYOD Platforms

 Having many different devices trying to use multiple internal systems can cause IT headaches.
 With each device comes new requirements that IT is expected to support.

 As IT tries to secure BYOD, it bumps up against privacy.
 More security inevitably leads to less privacy.
 When personal devices are used, the content can be left exposed to IT.

 BYOD is problematic from a legal standpoint regarding sensitive or proprietary information.
 When stored on a personal device, sensitive data has a higher chance of unauthorized access.

-An additional legal risk relates to hourly employees and the potential for overtime pay when data and applications are accessed outside of scheduled work time.
+An additional legal risk relates to hourly employees and the potential for overtime pay when they are expected to access data and applications outside of their scheduled work times.

 Concerns related to BYOD security include: